 Another art feature within the Abbey Garden is the Shell House, lovingly decorated in a shell and garden theme mosaic by Lucy Dorrien-Smith.
 Her talents can also been seen at Tresco School where she inspired and actively encouraged the children to decorate the exterior wall and entranceway.

 Ceramic artist Adrian Brough was enlisted to design and lay the tile flooring of the Shell House and was commissioned to tile the backdrop of the pizza oven in the Ruin Beach Café.
-And finally, local artist Richard Pearce has painted the view across Old Grimsby with the resulting large piece being permanently on display outdoors, exactly where it was drawn.

 It is a rare opportunity to find such a noteworthy collection made so accessible to the public.
 The Collection continues throughout Tresco where original works from artists such as Fred Yates, Rose Hilton, John Miller, Mary Fedden, Kurt Jackson, Patrick Heron and Anthony Frost can be seen in the cottages – a unique feature in a holiday home.